 Failing success here, of course, you should Uninstall the app completely.

 10.3 Dealing with Synchronization Issues

-Issues downloading a book can be fixed by restarting the Kindle Fire and disconnecting/reconnecting Wi-Fi.
+Issues downloading a book can be fixed by restarting the Amazon Fire and disconnecting/reconnecting Wi-Fi.
 Meanwhile problems opening a book are often due to a fault while downloading.
 This should be dealt with by opening your Books list, long-tapping the item in question and selecting Remove from Device.
-Once this has been done, switch to Cloud view, find the book and tap the cover illustration to download properly.
+Once this has been done, switch to Cloud view, find the book, and tap the cover illustration to download properly.

-10.4I’ve Lost My Password!
+10.4 I’ve Lost My Password!

 Should you still require a password to be set, try and use one that you won’t forget!